adaptui/react/docs/code-base-overview.md

 # Codebase Overview

-_Procedd if you are interested in contributing to renderless-component's codebase_
+_Proceed if you are interested in contributing to renderless-component's codebase_

 Let's get a basic overview of our codebase and how our code is stuctured.

-Our codebase consists of few important folders
+Our codebase consists of few important folders,

 #### [/src](/src)